 The Zero Emissions Network has been working with businesses and residents in London's City Fringe since 2012.
+The project is a partnership between Hackney, Islington and Tower Hamlets Councils and is funded by the Mayor of London's Air Quality Fund.
 The aim of the project has always been to help people reduce their impact on air quality and live and work cheaper, greener and cleaner.

 So far, almost 1300 businesses and 700 residents have joined the scheme, achieving an annual saving of 315kg NOx.

 These emission savings are achieved by businesses and individuals transitioning from polluting modes of travel to lower emission alternatives.
 This includes the purchase of 7 electric vehicles and 22 cargo bikes; replacing or displacing 29 internal combustion engine vehicles.
 Over the course of the project, 117 members have switched to car clubs and 40 have started using zero emission cabs.
 The network has also helped people keep cycling by fixing over 900 bikes at Dr Bike sessions and public events, in addition to subsidizing 192 Santander Cycle hire memberships, resulting in an incredible 21,975 journeys.